oheneba-oa/dvd_rental/README.md

 ---

-## 13. Ethical Considerations and Limitations
+## 14. Ethical Considerations and Limitations

 The dataset contains customer-related information, including names and emails.
 In a real business environment, such information should be handled responsibly and should not be exposed unnecessarily in public dashboards or reports.

 The analysis is based on historical transaction data and does not include external factors such as competitor activity, customer satisfaction, marketing campaigns, or streaming service trends.
 Churn risk was estimated using payment recency, not direct customer feedback.
 The recommendation model is simple and category-based, so future improvements could include customer-level behavioural modelling.

+The question scenario refers to three physical stores.
+However, the restored PostgreSQL DVD Rental sample database used for this project contains two store records.
+Therefore, store-level analysis is based on the two stores available in the database.

 ---

-## 14. Notes on Reproducibility
+## 15. Notes on Reproducibility

 The project is reproducible because: